m-abdelhak/US_bikeshare/README.md

 ## The Files

-To answer these questions using Python, we will need to write a Python script. you can find files in the repository
+To answer these questions using Python, we will need to write a Python script. we can find files in the repository

 chicago.csv.zip
 new_york_city.csv.zip